sickozell/SickoCV/README.md

 Swing control at 0% means no swing, so every pulse has equal timing.
 Increasing swing ratio it delays the even pulses by its percentage until 100% that means the even pulses fall on the next odd ones.
 Please note that every clock timing (beat detection) resets the odd pulses, so every pulse that is a beat will be an odd one.
 This is beacause it has to match metronome and don't mess when odd clock divisions are selected.

+- **External Clock**
+Resolution: This option sets the resolution of incoming external pulse clocks expressed in PPQN.
+It can be set to 1, 2, 4, 8, 12, 16, 24 PPQN.
+Smoothing: Averages incoming pulses duration to achieve a stable tmepo, especially when using external midi clock.
+It can be set to none, low, medium or high smoothing and it's influenced by PPQN resolution setting.
+Auto Stop sensitivity: if no incoming external clock pulses are detected for a while, the RUN button is automatically switched off.
+If external pulses come back, RUN button is switched on again.
+This option can be set to off, low, medium or high sensitivity.

 - **Click Presets**
 There are 3 predefined types of audio clicks, each one with beat and bar sample.